-The Clark County Treasurer's Office provides cash custody, banking, financial, investment, revenue collection, and debt payment services.
-These services are provided to the County and its junior taxing districts, including school, fire, cemetery, water and sewer, and other special purpose districts.
-The county has approximately 485,000 residents.
-The Treasurer's Office bills and collects over \$700 million in property related taxes from its residents and processes approximately \$100 million in debt payments for principal, interest, and debt refunding.
+The Clark County Treasurer's Office (Treasurer) provides revenue collection and distribution, banking, financial reporting, investment, and debt management services.
+These services are provided to the county and its junior taxing districts, including school, fire, cemetery, water, and other special purpose districts.
+The county has approximately 511,404 residents.
+Each year, the Treasurer bills, collects, and distributes property related taxes from its residents to fund important district services.

-The average annual balance of funds invested in the Clark County Investment Pool (CCIP) ranges between \$850 million and \$1.1 billion in fund balances.
-The balance is dependent upon participants' bond issues and tax receipt cycles.
+Funds not needed for immediate expenditure are invested in the Clark County Investment Pool (Pool) which is managed by the Treasurer.
+Participation in the Pool requires an executed Investment Services Agreement with the Treasurer.
+The average annual balance of funds invested in the Pool ranges between \$1 - \$1.5 billion.
+The balance depends upon participants' bond issues and annual property tax cycles.

-The purpose of this Investment Policy is to establish the investment objectives, delegation of authority, standards of prudence, eligible investments and transactions, internal controls, reporting requirements, and safekeeping and custodial procedures necessary for the prudent management and investment of public funds in the custody of the Clark County Treasurer.
+The purpose of the Clark County Investment Policy (Policy) is to establish investment objectives, delegation of authority, standards of prudence, eligible investments and transactions, internal controls, reporting requirements, safekeeping and custodial procedures necessary for the prudent management and investment of public funds in the custody of the Treasurer.